Computer history - 2000

 Verizon was formed on April 4, 2000.

-On April 11, 2000, S3 Incorporated announced it had signed into agreement to transfer its graphics business to a newly established joint venture with VIA Technologies, Inc.
+On April 11, 2000, S3 Incorporated announced it had agreed to transfer its graphics business to a newly established joint venture with VIA Technologies, Inc.

 On June 19, 2000, Microsoft Corporation announced it had bought Bungie Software Products Corporation for undisclosed terms.
 The move allowed Microsoft to release the highly anticipated game Halo for its upcoming Xbox.